digi-ron/AU-Falcon-SPUD-Project/Audio/HeadUnit/HeadUnit.md

 ## Pin Wiring

-> for EAI Wire Color, this is the "universal standard" colors within an aftermarket loom wiring harness.
+> For EAI Wire Color, this is the "universal standard" colors within an aftermarket loom wiring harness.
 Colors in brackets are based on a rewiring loom kit from [Aerpro](../../Credits.md#information-cross-referencing), Product code `711053`
 {: .block-note}

 | Pin # | Function | EAI Wire Color | Wire Color